1. Home

 Scalability and elasticity of the cloud

-Regardless of whether or not IT resources can be dynamically reallocated, scalability and elasticity in the cloud are concepts that travel in parallel, having in common their main goal: to meet customers’ IT needs so that they can use what they actually need, minimizing the risks of over- and under-scaling that are reflected in unnecessary costs or inefficiencies at the operational level.
+Regardless of whether or not IT resources can be dynamically reallocated, scalability and elasticity of the cloud are concepts that travel in parallel, having in common their main goal: to meet customers’ IT needs so that they can use what they actually need, while minimizing the risks of over- and under- scaling that are reflected in unnecessary costs or inefficiencies at the operational level.

 Horizontal scalability